masoncooper19/Sudoku-Puzzle-Generator/README.md

 ### Generating a Sudoku Puzzle

-To generate a Sudoku puzzle, build from ContentView
+To generate a Sudoku puzzle, run build from ContentView

 The difficulty level of the generated puzzle will be random, ranging from easy, medium, to hard.